constellation-app/constellation-training/Developer Training/docs/developer_guide.md

 ## Exercise 8.2: Help

-Constellation makes use of NetBeans' built-in **help framework** for providing help documentation.
+Constellation makes use of a custom framework for providing help documentation.
 We are not going to go into too much detail on how this works, but to get you started let's jump into an example.

 ### 8.2.1: Writing a Help Page

-Help pages in Constellation are simply HTML documents.
-Open 'import-custom-cities.html' and take a look at its format.
+Help pages in Constellation are simply Markdown (MD) documents.
+Open 'import-custom-cities.md' and take a look at its format.
+You can find this file located within the release/modules/ext/docs folder (after navigating a few additional sub-folders).
+Note that because of its location, you won't find the file from the *Projects* tab of Netbeans.
+You will need to switch to the *Files* tab in order to find it.

-Other than linking to 'constellation.css' for some basic formatting, this is just a very simple HTML document.
+As you will see, this is just a very simple MD document.
+If you are unfamiliar with Markdown syntax, there are plenty of online resources which will go through that (so we won't cover that here).
+No specific syntax is required though to add text generally (syntax will only become important if you want to format text or add additional features).
 Feel free to add any text you wish to it now to see how it looks within Constellation.

 ### 8.2.2: Hooking into the Help Framework

-NetBeans uses a series of xml files to find and organise help documents.
+Constellation uses a series of files to find and organise help documents.
 Let's go through those now.

+-   **PandemicHelpProvider.java**: This is the *help page provider* file.
+	Located in the base package of the Training Exercises module, this file outlines the details how to map your help pages into the help framework.
+In it are two overwritten functions:
--   **pandemic-hs.xml**: This is the *helpset* document, which defines a collection of help documents.
-This document allows us to name our help set, and link it to various other organisational documents required by the help framework.
+	-	***getHelpMap()***: This function allows us to specify unique id's for our help pages, and then map those id's to the actual MD file locations
+	-	***getHelpTOC()***: This function allows us to specify the location of the table of contents file for this module.

 -   **pandemic-toc.xml**: This is the *table of contents* document, which allows us to specify headings, groupings and order for our set of help documents.

--   **pandemic-idx.xml**: This is the *index* document, which allows us to specify unique id's for looking up help documents.

--   **pandemic-map**: This is the *mapping* document, which allows us to map our indexes to the actual HTML help documents.
+This file is located alongside the module's help pages in the release/modules/ext/docs folder.

 You won't need to make any changes here, so try launching Constellation and finding the 'Import Custom Cities' help page.